Retro-Commodore/RCEU1264-C64-PSU/README.md

 **The trafo is a 230v trafo, so countries that use 115v will need a different trafo.**

-If you want to add an on/off switch, the easiest might be a switch on the 230v cable, or a round one, the round one is easiest to make holes to -by drilling-.
+If you want to add an on/off switch, the easiest might be a switch on the 230v cable, or a round one, the round one is easiest to make holes to -by drilling-, rather than cutting a square one.
+But that is entirely up to you :-) .

 **TODO**
-* Add possibility to use PTC
+* Add possibility to use PTC (one has to be sourced first), if you read this and know of one already please don't hesitate to add a ticket with the info.
+You'll providing the community a service :-)
 * Add LED.